misartg/misartg.github.io/_posts/2022-02-08-Our-approach-to-LAPS-passwords-and-MDT.md

 You can then click on the `Resume Task Sequence` desktop icon to resume the build, let it complete successfully, then try the checks above again to ensure that LAPS has become enabled.

-If that's all working, you should be done!
+If that's all working, **you should be done**!
 Enjoy your builds working with the originally set password all the way through, and the rest having LAPS configured.

 ---